elyasalsaffar/Real-Estate-Website/README.md

 📸 Screenshots

 Homepage
 	Listings details
   Admin profile
    view Requests

-These images represent different features and pages of the application.
+These images represent different features and pages of the application

 ----